 - It could ramp up the decline in traditional energy, and increase the use of alternative energies.

 - Investors may want to think about increasing their exposure to renewable energies, given the prospects of greater demand.

 What Is the Paris Agreement?

-Critics of the Paris Agreement argue that the lack of consequences make the agreement pointless, but supporters insist that the framework is a needed first step.
+Critics of the Paris Agreement contend that the lack of consequences makes it pointless, but supporters insist that the framework is a needed first step.

 Who Stands to Benefit?

-After all, these countries could experience an influx in investment that could drive better-than-expected GDP growth.
-These countries could also benefit over the long-run with lower energy costs relative to hydrocarbons, along with, potentially, decreased political risks stemming from the source of those hydrocarbons.
+You may also want to think about investing in countries that are committed to renewable energy goals.
+They could see an influx of investments that could drive better-than-expected GDP growth.
+They could also benefit over the long run with lower energy costs relative to hydrocarbons, along with decreased political risks stemming from their source.